Skip to main content

 Your account-based pension after you die

-Money left in your super account when you die will go to your beneficiary or your estate.
+Money left in your account-based pension account when you die will go to your beneficiary or your estate.

 Pros and cons of an account-based pension